gseamans/starbucksUsa/DataProductsWeek4.md

-Project Description
+Project Description (1)
 ========================================================
 This project is an extension of my previous *Leaflet* projects and uses an older dataset for [Starbucks Locations in the USA](https://gist.github.com/dankohn/09e5446feb4a8faea24f).
 The dataset was modified by adding a header row so *Leaflet* would recognize the latitude and longitude columns.
-The data classes and the first five rows, are shown below:
+The data classes are shown below an the first five rows, are shown on the following slide.

 ```r